 Background checks are generally permitted provided they do not involve checks that amount to unfair discrimination under the EEA.

-A code of good practice issued under the EEA stipulates that an employer should only conduct integrity checks – such as checking credit references or investigating whether the applicant has a criminal record – if they are relevant to the requirements of the job.
+A code of good practice issued under the EEA stipulates that an employer should only conduct integrity checks – such as checking credit references or investigating whether an applicant has a criminal record – if they are relevant to the requirements of the job.
 The National Credit Act No. 34 of 2005 also stipulates that a credit bureau can only issue a credit report to a prospective employer when the employer is considering the candidate for a position that requires trust and honesty and entails the handling of cash or finances, and only with the prior consent of the candidate.

-Medical testing is only permitted if legislation permits or requires it or if it is justifiable in the light of medical facts, employment conditions, social policy, the fair distribution of employee benefits or the inherent requirements of the job.
+Medical testing is only permitted if legislation permits or requires it, or if it is justifiable in the light of medical facts, employment conditions, social policy, the fair distribution of employee benefits or the inherent requirements of the job.
 Testing an employee for his or her HIV status is prohibited unless determined to be justifiable by the labour court.
 Psychological testing and other similar assessments are also prohibited unless the test has been scientifically shown to be valid and reliable, and that it can be applied fairly to all employees and is not biased against any employee or group of employees.

 There are no requirements to notify government authorities of dismissals.
 In some instances, an employer must consult a trade union about pending dismissals, for example if an employee is a trade union representative or if union members are to be made redundant.

-The grounds upon which an employer can fairly dismiss an employee are misconduct, incapacity (which can be either medical incapacity or poor performance) and the operational requirements of the employer (i.e., redundancy, which is dealt with in Section XIII.ii in more detail).
+The grounds on which an employer can fairly dismiss an employee are misconduct, incapacity (which can be either medical incapacity or poor performance) and the operational requirements of the employer (i.e., redundancy, which is dealt with in Section XIII.ii in more detail).
 Dismissal may be summary when it is warranted (e.g., in cases of serious misconduct) but otherwise the employee must be given notice (the BCEA stipulates minimum notice periods of one week for employees with less than six months' service, two weeks for employees with service of between six months and one year, and four weeks for employees with service of more than one year).
 Employers may pay their employees in lieu of notice.

 An employee whose employment is fairly terminated for misconduct or poor performance is not entitled to any separation or severance pay.
 See Section XIII.ii regarding the severance pay requirements in cases of redundancy.
 It is possible for employers to conclude separation or settlement agreements with departing employees.

-As soon as an employer contemplates retrenchments, it must commence consultation about ways to avoid retrenchment, to minimise the number of retrenchments, to change the timing of retrenchments, to mitigate the hardships caused to employees who are retrenched, to select the employees to be retrenched, and about severance pay.
+As soon as an employer contemplates retrenchments, it must commence consultation about ways to avoid retrenchment, to minimise the number of retrenchments, to change the timing, to mitigate the hardships caused to employees who are retrenched, to select the employees to be retrenched, and about severance pay.
 Consultation must commence with the employer issuing a written notice inviting the other party to consult and disclosing relevant information to enable the other consulting party to engage in the consultation process.
 Facilitation is an additional process available to the parties to a large-scale retrenchment on request.
 Facilitation occurs alongside the normal consultation process and is essentially consultation with the assistance of a commissioner appointed by the CCMA.
 The facilitator's job is to help the parties with their discussions and their attempts to reach agreement on as many issues as possible in relation to the proposed retrenchment.

 If the employer falls under a bargaining council, it is advisable to check whether or not the bargaining council agreement has any special provisions relating to retrenchment with which it must comply.

 No social plan is required but as part of its duty to avoid retrenchment wherever possible, the employer must explore alternatives to retrenchment.
 If the employer has alternative work that an affected employee can do (even if some training is required), the employer should accommodate the affected employee.
 The employer must also consult about the method of selecting employees to be retrenched and, in the absence of agreed criteria, must adopt fair and objective criteria.
-There is no category of employee protected by law from retrenchment where genuine operational requirements exist.
+There is no category of employee protected by law from retrenchment when genuine operational requirements exist.

 The employer must consult about the possibility of rehiring retrenched employees if business picks up or if it is later considering hiring people for the sort of work that the retrenched employees performed.
 Usually the parties agree on how long the rehiring arrangement will apply and make it subject to the employees remaining contactable.